Korean War Legacy Project

 Food for Thought

-Harry Castro shares how he ate on the ship.
-He explains that some days he didn't have lunch.
-He explains that for the most part he was fed.
+Harry Castro recalls his experience eating on the ship, mentioning that some days he didn’t have lunch.
+However, he notes that, for the most part, he was fed regularly.

 Tags: Incheon,Food